 To the uninformed reader it would appear there are 18 sources supporting Jehovah and only 2 supporting Lord.
 In reality there are far more sources than just these two supporting Lord.
 More importantly, whilst the J versions are translations that only date back to the fourteenth century, B refers to the Vatican MS. No. 1209 dating back to the fourth century.

-Why did the New World translators put more trust the wording of Bible translations written one to two thousand years after the death of Jesus in preference to the Ancient Greek manuscripts they were taken from?
-This is similar to a translator choosing to include the spurious wording of 1 John 5:7 as found in the King James Version "For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one" in favor of what actually appears in the Greek manuscripts.
+Why did the NWT translators put more trust the wording of Bible translations written over one thousand years after the death of Jesus in preference to the Ancient Greek manuscripts they were taken from?
+This is similar to a translator choosing to include the spurious wording of 1 John 5:7 as found in the King James Version "For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one" in favour of what actually appears in the Greek manuscripts.

-On the other hand, the Watchtower does not consistently follow the J versions.
-Some of the J versions were done by Trinitarians, and include YHWH to support that Jesus is Jehovah.
+On the other hand, Watchtower does not consistently follow the J versions.
+Some of the J versions were by Trinitarians, and included YHWH to support that Jesus is Jehovah.
 For this reason the NWT does not include Jehovah in over 50 places that the J versions do.
 For instance J7 and J8 translate 1 Peter 3:15 as:

 Other verses in which the Tetragrammaton appears in the "J" versions but not as Jehovah in the New World Translation include;

 (J14) "...no one can say "Jesus is Lord Jehovah, except by the Holy Spirit."

 (NWT) "nobody can say: "Jesus is Lord!" except by holy spirit.

 (J7,8,13,14,16,17,18,22,23,24) "The Lord Jehovah grant unto him that he may find mercy of the Lord Jehovah in that day..."